simeononsecurity/simeononsecurity.ch/content/articles/create-compliant-windows-desktop-systems-with-standalone-windows-stig-script/index.en.md

 ## How does it work?

 The Standalone-Windows-STIG-Script implements the guidelines provided in the STIG to secure a Windows system.
 The script can be run on a Windows system, and it will make the necessary changes to the system to ensure compliance with the STIG.
-The script covers a wide range of security measures, including but not limited to the following:
+The script covers many security measures, including but not limited to the following:

 - Account policies
 - Audit policies